 Here’s the opening to Wielder, Gatebreaker #2.
-Coming soon!
+Now available!

 Chills ran up my spine as the icy wind whipped at my back.
 My violet cloak swirled around my body and my hair lashed at my face as another gust pummeled me.
 The temperature dropped as the last rays of the pink and gold sunset fought to stay above the horizon.
 Only a small expanse of snow-covered ground separated my feet from the winding rows of houses that once belonged to the village outside the castle.
 Now they belonged to members of the Thavellian army.
 And my friends lived in one of them.

 “Lady Lydia!”
 The words carried on a third gust of wind that almost knocked me off my feet.
 I gritted my teeth swiped at the strands of hair that seemed magnetically drawn to my face.
 Gabrielle hurried across the courtyard from the front of the castle.

 “Lady Lydia,” Gabrielle as she drew near.
 “You must come inside, it’s almost time for the Festival of Midwinter.
 You’re about to be introduced.”

 I stifled the groan that rose in my throat and trudged back toward the castle with her.
 Gabrielle had been good to these past few months, helping me navigate a new world where even the flick of a wrist could offend someone, and I didn’t want my foul mood to bother her.
 I fiddled with the miniature carved crow in my hand before shoving it deep into the pocket of my cloak and called myself nine kinds of coward for not finding Murphy when I had the chance.